Code-Institute-Submissions/Milestone-project3-4/README.md

 ### Existing features

 The users can share and read recipes.
 The users get their own pages where they can edit or delete the recipes they uploaded themselves.
-In the all reciped page all recipes are visible to those logged in, there is also a filter functionality.
+In the all recipes page all recipes are visible to those logged in, there is also a filter functionality.

 ### Features left to implement